microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/devops-deployment-model.md

 - Multiple Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments

-- Multiple Azure DevOps for different teams or Business UNits.
+- Multiple Azure DevOps for different teams or Business Units

-- Each Azure DevOps organization can have a different set of users protected bu different Role Based Access Security Rules
+- Each Azure DevOps organization can have a different set of users protected buy different Role Based Access Security Rules